Writing Better Prompts: How to Get More Out of AI Tools 2026

-- Basic formula: Role + Goal + Context + Details for effective AI communication
+- Basic Formula: Role + Goal + Context + Details for effective AI communication

-- Practical value: Better prompts save time, deliver better output, and increase AI effectiveness
+- Practical Value: Better prompts save time, deliver better output, and increase AI effectiveness

 Are you already using AI in your marketing?
-Then also read our guide on top AI tools for marketers in 2025 for practical applications.
+Then also read our guide on top AI tools for marketers in 2026 for practical applications.

-Why prompt quality makes the difference
+Why prompt quality matters

 The ROCKET formula for effective prompts

-Role - Who should the AI be?
+Role - What role should the AI take?

 Objective - What needs to be done?